zacharymenter/ttkhsite/README.md

 Static HTML website for the band Through The Kitchen Hole.

-This website started off as a project for my web design class, but I have since purhcased a domain and continue to maintain the site.
+This website started off as a project for my web design class, but I have since purchased a domain and continue to maintain the site.